golden-gate-1380x400

 There are toll roads in most US states, and these are most often found when entering cities.

-They usually charge a standard fee, for example, taking a car on any of the main bridges and tunnels to enter New York will cost you $15.
+They usually charge a standard toll rate for your vehicle class.
+For example, taking a Class 1 car to any of the main bridges and tunnels entering New York will cost you $15.38 during peak hours.
+Price correct as of August 2024.
+Check the latest prices here

 car-hire-1160x400 (1)